orktes/go-torch/README.md

 ## Acknowledgements

-Lots of the functionality related to converting Golang types on PyTorch Tensors are a shameless copy on what Google is doing with their Go Tensorflow bindings so part of the credit definetely goes to The TensorFlow Authors.
+Lots of the functionality related to converting Golang types to PyTorch Tensors are a shameless copy on what Google is doing with their Go Tensorflow bindings.
+Therefore big part of the credit definetely goes to The TensorFlow Authors.

 ## LICENSE